sous-chefs/elasticsearch/CONTRIBUTING.md

 1. After reviewing commits for documentation, passing CI tests, and good descriptive commit messages, merge it with --no-ff switch, so it's indicated in the Git history

 1. Do not use the Github "merge button", since it doesn't do a fast-forward merge (see previous item).

+### Releasing

+1. Create/update the changelog.
+We are using the `github_changelog_generator`
+gem.

+1. We highly recommend using the `stove` project, which pushes cookbooks to Supermarket and tags to Github.